cdgriffith/Box/README.rst

 .. code:: bash

-        pip install python-box
+        pip install --upgrade python-box

-Box is tested on python 3.6+
+Box 4 is tested on python 3.6+

 If you have any issues please open a github issue with the error you are experiencing!

 Overview
 ========

+Box 4 is out, check out the `changes and updates <_docs/4.0_changes.md>`_ !

 `Box` is designed to be an easy drop in transparently replacements for dictionaries, thanks to Python's